Russia alleges Ukrainian drone attack on Zaporizhzhia nuclear plant, no serious damage | Headlines

 Ukrainian military drones attacked the Zaporizhzhia nuclear power plant but caused no damage to its critical infrastructure, Russian state-run RIA news agency quoted the press service of the Russian-controlled facility as saying.

 Reuters could not independently verify the alleged incident.
-In the past, both sides have accused each other of shelling the plant, none of whose six reactors are operating.
+In the past, both sides in the two-year-old conflict have accused each other of shelling the plant, none of whose six reactors are operating.
+"Recently, Ukrainian forces' combat drones have been flying in the area of the Zaporizhzhia NPP.
+In particular, arrivals were recorded today in the area of the cargo port and nitrogen-oxygen station No. 2 of the Zaporizhzhia NPP," RIA quoted the press service as saying.

+There was no immediate public comment on the Russian allegations from Ukraine.
+Separately an air alert was issued in the Ukraine-controlled part of Zaporizhzhia region on Friday afternoon.
+Several blasts were reported in the city of Zaporizhzhia, and regional governor, Ivan Fedorov, said there were injuries.

+The six reactors at the Zaporizhzhia plant, held by Russia and located close to the front line of the war in Ukraine.
+They are not in operation but the plant relies on external power to keep its nuclear material cool and prevent a catastrophic accident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)